Madame Roland: Childhood

-Marie-Jeanne Phlipon, known as Manon, was the daughter of Pierre Gatien Phlipon, an engraver, and his wife Marguerite Bimont, daughter of a haberdasher.
-Her father ran a successful business and the family lived in reasonable prosperity on the Quai de l'Horloge in Paris.
-She was the couple's only surviving child; six siblings died in infancy.
+Marie-Jeanne Phlipon, known as Manon, was the daughter of Pierre Gatien Phlipon, an engraver, and Marguerite Bimont, daughter of a haberdasher.
+Her father had a successful business and the family lived in a comfortable environment on the Quai de l'Horloge in Paris.
+She was the couple's only surviving child; six siblings died when they were young.
 The first two years of her life she lived with a wet nurse in Arpajon, a small town south-east of Paris.

-Manon taught herself to read as a five-year-old and during the catechism lessons, the local priests also noticed she was very intelligent.
-Therefore, and because she was an only child, she received more education than was customary for a girl from her social background at that time; however, it still fell short of the level of schooling a boy would have received.
+Manon taught herself to read as a five-year-old and during the catechism lessons, the local priests noticed she was very intelligent.
+Therefore, and because she was an only child, she received more education than was customary for a girl from her social background at that time; however, it still fell short of the level of education a boy would have received.
 Teachers came to the family home for subjects such as calligraphy, history, geography and music.
 Her father taught her drawing and art history, an uncle who was a priest gave her some Latin lessons and her grandmother, who had been a governess, took care of spelling and grammar.
 In addition, she learned from her mother how to run a household.

 As a child, she was very religious.
 At her own request, she lived in a convent for a year to prepare herself for her first communion when she was eleven.
 Only a few years later she would begin to question the doctrines of the Roman Catholic Church.
 Although she eventually turned away from the church, she continued to believe all her life in the existence of God, the immortality of the soul, and the moral obligation to do good.
 Her ideas are very close to deism.

+Her father's workshop was attached to the family home and his adolescent apprentices were part of the household.
+As a child she was sexually harassed by one of the apprentices who tried to make her fondle him, which she found very frightening.
+She told her mother about the incident and from that point, the interaction between Manon and the apprentices was more closely watched.